 Lights can be separated into three different groups.
 Firstly, those that are predominantly designed to warn others, for generally well lit roads and trails.
 Secondly, those that are made for being seen and providing illumination for partially lit roads.
 The final group are for the darkest of country lanes and off road riding, where you need floodlight like power.

-Exposure Lights makes lights for all three of these needs, with their Trace and TraceR Light Set falling firmly into second group, providing a more than powerful enough beam to illuminate partially lit roads but not designed for off-road use.
+Exposure Lights makes lights for all three of these needs, with their Trace MK2 and TraceR DayBright Light Set falling firmly into second group, providing a more than powerful enough beam to illuminate partially lit roads but not designed for off-road use.

 Luckily, autumn and winter in the UK provides plenty of opportunities to ride in the dark.
 My plan was to test the lights before work on a range of different roads, both suburban and rural.